germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 # Send Group Operation

-An MLS Send Group operates in the following way:
+A DMLS Send Group operates in the following way:
   * The creator of the group, occupying leaf index 0, is the designated owner of the Send Group
   * Other members only accept messages from the owner